My Dinner

 German Strawberry Cake with vanilla Pudding

-What is Strawberry in German?
+What is German Strawberry Cake (Erdbeerkuchen)?

 Slice of strawberry cake on plate with a fork.
 Cake is in the background